 That’s right, this recipe calls for EITHER garbanzo beans (a.k.a. chickpeas) or white northern beans instead of flour, meaning it’s fairly chock-full o’fiber and protein plus significantly lower in calories.
 Lower, not calorie-free.
 People who know more about these things than I do estimate that a piece would run around 200 calories vs. around 700 for your run-of-the-mill deep-dish chocolate chip cookie pie.
 Yowza.

 Short answer—they’re both equally awesome.
-The white beans produced a somewhat creamier, richer product (probably more in-line with what most people like), but I think I actually liked the garbanzo beans a little better.
+The white beans produced a somewhat creamier, richer product (probably more in-line with what most people like), but I think I actually liked the chickpeas a little better.
 A little more texture and heft.
 But either will do nicely.

 This recipe’s also beautifully easy.
 It just requires a food processor (I’d strongly recommend that over a blender, which just won’t do the trick).
 And a pan.
 I mean, even easier than regular cookies!